 Students can choose from two specialization options: Preschool/Primary or Child and Family Services.

-Students gain experience working with children as part of thier field work experience and through the Teacher Education Program (TEP).
+Students gain experience working with children as part of their field work experience and through the Teacher Education Program (TEP).

 Students engage in coursework and teaching experience with infants and toddlers.
 Students may also obtain a Director Credential to manage a daycare center.

-The Early Childhood programs lead to State of Illinois Teaching Lisensure, which qualifies graduates to teach children in state-approved public school settings.
+The Early Childhood programs lead to State of Illinois Teaching Licensure, which qualifies graduates to teach children in state-approved public school settings.

-The Preschool/Primary (birth to grade three) specialization is a teacher education program leading to an Illinois Professional Educator License (PEL), and prepares you for teaching in public school settings.
+The (birth to second grade) specialization is a teacher education program leading to an Illinois Professional Educator License (PEL), and prepares you for teaching in public school settings.

-In addition, for both majors, we offer approved courses toward credentials to serve infants, toddlers and preschoolers.
+In addition we offer approved courses toward credentials to serve infants, toddlers and preschoolers.
 Learn More.